geotools/geotools/docs/user/library/coverage/tools.rst

 Coverage Tools
 --------------

-Unsupported coveage tools; no documetnation has been provided.
+Unsupported coverage tools; no documentation has been provided.